PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ## Features

-There are 10 questions that appeared randomly out of a totol of 40.
+- There are 10 questions that appeared randomly out of a totol of 40.
-There score is visible on the screen.
+- The players score is visible on the screen under the quiz.
-There is a countdown timer which end the quiz after 60 seconds.
+- There is a countdown timer which end the quiz after 60 seconds.

 <details>
 <summary>Features Image</summary>